 Changing the color of a code

 A color attribute can be assigned to each code or subcode.
 To do this, right-click on a code and click on one of the default colors in the context menu.
 The icons on the right-hand side of the context menu allow you to define your own colors and list the colors already used in the project.

-The color is visualized in the “Document Browser” and in visualizations created with the Visual Tools.
+The color is visualized in the “Document Browser” and in visualizations created with the visual tools offered by MAXQDA.
 In the “Document Browser” the coding stripes are displayed in the corresponding code color.
 This makes it easy to identify which segments are assigned to a code.

 The color is also seen in the bottom right of the icon next to each code in the “Code System”.